libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ::: tip INFO
 The lines in the "script" below has been used for testing and successfully configure GVM 20.08.1.
-You may use the testing guide to install GVM or follow our detailed step-by-step tutorial below.
+You may use the testing guide to install GVM or follow our detailed step-by-step tutorial below to install GVM 21.04.
 :::

 * [20.08.1](https://github.com/libellux/Libellux-Up-and-Running/blob/master/docs/openvas/config/20_08_1.sh)

 ## Prerequisites

-Dependencies required to install GVM 21.4.0 from source on Ubuntu 20.04:
+Dependencies required to install GVM 21.04 from source on Ubuntu 20.04:

 * `build-essential`
 * `cmake`